 Everyone involved in sales knows a satisfied customer is more likely to buy additional products and services.
 That’s why so much time and effort is spent using modern applications to help transform the customer experience.
-But most IT vendors don’t understand—or appreciate—the need to transform the channel partner experience for the same reason.
-Partners that have a better experience will be more loyal to IT vendors that provide that experience, which translates into more business.
+But most vendors don’t understand—or appreciate—the need to transform the channel partner experience for the same reason.
+Partners having a better experience will be more loyal to vendors that provide that experience, which translates into more business.

 At the core of any great channel partner experience is, of course, clarity.
 Partners need to know how much they can make on any given deal within a specific time frame.
-The less friction there is, the more likely a partner will develop an experiential bias toward doing business with particular vendors.
+The less friction, the more likely a partner will develop an experiential bias toward doing business with particular vendors.

 There are FIVE core functions that channel managers must master to create that experiential bias in the channel partner experience: